Sinus lift, bone grafting and dental implant

 Height: 33-45mm (Eckert Mobius1954)

-• The front of the maxillary sinus extends to the third and third teeth to the 8th tooth
+• The front of the maxillary sinus extends to the 3rd or 4th tooth and the back is the 8th tooth.

 • The size and shape of the sinus are different for each person and for the same person.
-In case of loss of teeth, sinus enlargement invades the alveolar bone, sometimes forming the lateral bone, and the posterior crest is thin as paper.
+In case of loss of teeth, the maxillary sinus enlargement invades the alveolar bone, in some cases forming the lateral bone, and the posterior crest is thin as paper.

 • The inside of the sinuses is lined with a thin, mucosal epithelium of continuous epithelial tissue, with continuous nasal mucosa (Ritter & Lee 1971; McGowan et al. 1993).
 1mm) and less blood vessels than the nasal mucosa.